jeoninch/prompt-optimizer/README.md

 # Prompt Optimizer

-A cli tool that optimizes the tokens with AI prompt You can make your prompts more efiicient before using on ChatGPT, Claude.
+A CLI tool for optimizing AI prompts.
+Reduce token usage and improve efficiency before running prompts on ChatGPT or Claude.

 ## Features